Sufism / Islam · 1207 - 1273

 Welcome Everything

 Rumi taught that every emotion, joy, sorrow, anger, shame, is a visitor arriving at your door.
 The practice is to welcome each one instead of slamming the door shut.
 Not because every emotion is pleasant, but because resistance to what you feel creates more suffering than the feeling itself.
+This is the whole argument of The Guest House, the poem everyone quotes without naming.

 Love as Transformative Fire